Zackriya-Solutions/ai-for-beginners/README.md

 ## Setup

-1. Fork this repository to your own GitLab account.
+1. Fork this repository to your own Github account.
 2. Clone your forked repository to your local machine.
 3. Install the required packages: pip install -r requirements.txt